kant2002/kant2002.github.io/projects/router-libraries.md

 ### Lazy loading

-For large applications it is sometimes important not to build whole routing as part of app building and let preload full routing table on as needed basis.
+For large applications it is sometimes important not to build whole routing tress as part of app launching and let preload full routing table on as needed basis.

+### Path parameters

+This is paramters which is passed inside `path` part of URL.
+This parameter values then accessible by user application, and can be used to control what information to present.
+Some libraries make that these parameters are staticaly typed, which is extra nice thing in my opinion.

+### Search parameters

+When specify routes, occasionally you should define how parameters can be passed to query strings.
+These query string parameters should be parsed and presented in some structured fashion.
+Otherwise, you can always use `location` object yourself.
+That's defeat purpose.
+That important for migration of older applications.
+I will consider that library support search parameters, if you can define them, and access these values via same object as regular route parameters.

+### Parameter constraints

+Each specified parameter usually have specific format and/or data type.
+I would like that routing library allow specify which datatype route parameter should accept, or at a minimum allow manually and validate parameters, so logic would be contained close to route declaration.

 ## Properties availability